AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

 ## Examples

-The following two examples demonstrate how to sign an API request.
+The following two examples show how to sign an API request.
 The following AccessKey ID and AccessKey secret are used in an API request:

 ```
 AccessKeyId = "bq2sjzesjmo86kq*********"